-The Abstract Submission System will open October 2021 with a Deadline of January 10th, 2022 at midnight PST
+The Abstract Submission Deadline is February 10, 2022 at midnight PST

 ABSTRACT SUBMISSION NOTES: